DrkBlde/Omni-Inventory-Pro/README.md

 | Username | `admin` |
 | Password | `admin123` |

-> **Important:** Change the admin password immediately after your first login via the Users & Roles page.
+> **Important:** You cannot change the admin password after your first login via the Users & Roles page.
+I have removed the admin user from the users page. please create a new account with admin permissions.

 ### Web Access (Other Devices)